frankoffrancis/Java-Developer-Case-Study-Event-Gallery/README.md

 * JUnit 4

 ### Installing

-A step by step series of examples that tell you how to get a development env running

 1. Import event_gallery.sql to Oracle Databse
 2. Edit db.properties file in the ep.event.resources package with your oracle database connection details